nexpy/nexpy/doc/source/pythonshell.rst

 ------------
-NeXus groups are defined as subclasses of the NXgroup class, with the class name defining the type of information they contain, *e.g.*, the NXsample class contains metadata that define the measurement sample, such as its temperature or lattice parameters.
+NeXus groups are defined as subclasses of the NXgroup class, with the class name defining the type of information they contain, *e.g.*, the NXsample class contains metadata that define the measured sample, such as its temperature or lattice parameters.
 The initialization parameters can be used to populate the group with other predefined NeXus objects, either groups or fields::